drusin/minecraft-docker/README.md

 ### Using custom jars
 It is possible to run server types that are not supported out of the box by using `TYPE: custom`.
 Then you just have to provide a jar-file that matches `JAR_NAME` in the root of the bound volume.
-If you want to use plugins or mods, make sure `PLUGINS_FOLDER_NAME` is correct.

 Variables `VERSION` and `FORCE_DOWNLOAD` don't have any effect when using `TYPE: custom`.

 ### Velocity
 Velocity is compatible with Minecraft 1.7.7 - current (1.20.2 at time of writing).
-Currently, when using `TYPE: velocity`, always the latest non-SNAPSHOT version of Velocity is downloaded and used, the set Minecraft version is ignored.
+Currently, when using `TYPE: velocity`, always the latest version of Velocity is downloaded and used, the set Minecraft version is ignored.

 ## Example docker-compose
 You can find an extensive docker-compose example file [here](https://github.com/drusin/minecraft-docker/blob/main/docker-compose.yml).